Gretten/weather-sandbox/README.md

 # project-waether
 ```
-This little application can show current weather for any city on the Earth.
+This little application can display the current weather for any city on the Earth.

 Actually, the meaning of the project is to demonstrate my skills.
 ```